Andreescu (knee) withdraws from Auckland

-AUCKLAND, New Zealand -- U.S. Open champion Bianca Andreescu has withdrawn from the ABS Classic due to a lingering left knee injury.
+AUCKLAND, New Zealand -- U.S. Open champion Bianca Andreescu has withdrawn from the ASB Classic due to a lingering left knee injury.

-Andreescu said in a video released Tuesday on social media by tournament organizers that she was disappointed with the decision but that she needed more time to recover from the injury she sustained during the WTA Finals in late October at Shenzhen, China.
+Andreescu said in a video released by tournament organizers on social media on Tuesday that she was disappointed with the decision, but she needed more time to recover from the injury she sustained during the WTA Finals in late October at Shenzhen, China.

 She was forced to retire from her second round-robin match against Karolina Pliskova.